TheCloudMage/terraform-aws-s3-module/README.md

 <br>

-> __Note:__ how the command passed in an upper case character in *myBucket*, and it was auto converted to a lower case character.
+> __Note:__ Observe how the command passed in an upper case character in myBucket, and it was auto-converted to a lower case character.

 <br><br>